junxit/us-congress-bills-117/metadata.md

 - Sen. Portman, Rob [R-OH] (P000449)

+## Committees (1)

+- Senate — Health, Education, Labor, and Pensions Committee

 ## Actions

 - 2021-05-27 — Introduced in Senate
 - 2021-05-27 — Referred to the Committee on Health, Education, Labor, and Pensions.
+- 2021-06-10 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(text: 5/27/2021 CR S3905-3906)
+- 2021-06-10 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (text: 5/27/2021 CR S3905-3906)
+- 2021-06-10 — Senate Committee on Health, Education, Labor, and Pensions discharged by Unanimous Consent. (consideration: CR S4501)
+- 2021-06-10 — Senate Committee on Health, Education, Labor, and Pensions discharged by Unanimous Consent.(consideration: CR S4501)